DS202-at-ISU/lab-2-lab2_team8/README.md

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-As you can see, 2 Story Frame has no outliers (every other type has outliers).
+As you can see, 2 Story Brick has no outliers (every other type has outliers).
 It also has the highest IQR, possibly lots of variety in such houses for people to buy.